daddevv/TypingTowers/docs/README.md

 TypingTowers is a keyboard-controlled tower defense game built with [Ebiten](https://ebiten.org/).
 Players defend their base against waves of enemies using towers that require manual reloading through typing mechanics.

+## Keyboard-First Navigation (Vim/Qutebrowser Style)

+All UI and gameplay interactions are designed for Vim/Qutebrowser-style keyboard navigation.
+This means:

+- **No mouse required**: All actions (tower placement, selection, upgrades, shop navigation) are performed via keyboard.
+- **Modal navigation**: The game uses modes (normal/insert/command) similar to Vim for different contexts (e.g., moving selection, typing, issuing commands).
+- **Navigation keys**: Use `h/j/k/l` to move selection, `gg/G` to jump, `/` to search, and other Vim/Qutebrowser conventions.
+- **Action hints**: UI overlays display available keyboard actions and current mode.

 ## Gameplay

 - **Wave Defense**: Enemies spawn from the right side of the screen and move toward your base on the left